 Ford really missed the boat with the 1964-1965 Ford Fairlane.
 For 1966-1967, Ford did move in the right direction by improving the styling of the 2-door Fairlane by adopting the vertical stacked headlamp design front-end similar to that of the full-size Galaxy, and giving the Fairlane overall better flowing lines.
-Ford also finally realized a 289 V8 equipped Fairlane wasn’t going to cut it against a 389 CID V8 equipped Pontiac GTO, so it offered its FE series big-block in the Fairlane.
-A (S-code) 4-bbl 390 V8 was standard in the 1966 Fairlane GT and GTA (the GTA was a GT equipped with an automatic transmission).
+Ford finally realized a 289 V8 equipped Fairlane wasn’t going to cut it against a 389 cubic-inch V8 equipped Pontiac GTO, so it offered its 390 cubic-inch FE series big-block in the Fairlane.
+A (S-code) 335 horsepower 4-barrel carbureted 390 V8 was standard in the 1966 Fairlane GT and GTA (the GTA was a GT equipped with an automatic transmission).
 For 1967 there was a slide backwards with a 200 horsepower 289 V8 being standard, other 289 V8s

 The Torino GT was a real looker with four horizontal round headlamps – two on each side of the front end.
-A very long front hood was also part of the styling and a set of very attractive rear taillights which looked very similar to the ones found on the full-size 1968 Ford Galaxie.
+A very long front hood was also part of the styling along with a set of very attractive rear taillights which looked very similar to the ones found on the full-size 1968 Ford Galaxie.
 Overall the Torino GT screamed speed.

 For the Torino GT, a (Synchro-Smooth Drive) 3-speed manual was standard.
 A 4-speed manual and a Cruise-O-Matic Drive 3-speed automatic transmission were both optional.

 Nowhere was the improvement over the previous year Fairlane GT more apparent than in the Torino GT’s futuristic interior.
 The Fairlane GT had been stuck with a fleet car interior with a dash layout that was about as exciting as an episode of the TV show Hazel.
 The Torino GT dash layout consisted of round gauges that were imbedded in a stylish dash pad.
 And when it came to other parts of the interior there were numerous options which even included a sleek looking center console.
 The same was true with the seating surfaces where there was a wide array of different styles and materials available.
-When equipped with many options the Torino GT now rivaled in terms of luxury and comfort a loaded Galaxy 500 which was Ford’s flagship car at the time.
+When equipped with many options the Torino GT now rivaled in terms of luxury and comfort a loaded LTD which was Ford’s flagship car at the time.